 Highlights of snowboard contests at Beijing 2022

-CHONGLI, Zhangjiakou, Feb.
-12 (Xinhua) -- Following are the highlights of the nine snowboard medal events at the Genting Snow Park venue at Beijing 2022, which concluded after American duo Nick Baumgartner/Lindsey Jacobellis won the mixed team cross gold on Saturday.
+BEIJING, Feb.
+17 (Xinhua) -- Following are the highlights of the 11 snowboard medal events at the Genting Snow Park and Big Air Shougang venue at Beijing 2022.

 WOMEN'S SLOPESTYLE